 click photo to enlarge and to view more photos

-as well as in adjacent parts of Guizhou Province, has identified numerous
+in this area, as well as in adjacent parts of Guizhou Province, has identified

-small populations, for instance in Wuchuan County and Tuole, that can be
+numerous small populations, for instance in Wuchuan County and Tuole, that

-considered to be either wild or remnants of wild plants, despite their
+can be considered to be either wild or remnants of wild plants, despite

-proximity to small villages practising subsistence agriculture.
-Both the
+their proximity to small villages practising subsistence agriculture.
+Both

 of Mt Dalou.
 This region has the greatest biodiversity in China due to